Durham Students' Union: Services

-The Durham SU acts an umbrella organisation for approximately 200 student clubs and organisations, which span academic, arts, culture and faith, hobbies and games, outdoors, politics, law and music interests.
+The Durham SU acts an umbrella organisation for approximately 300 student clubs and organisations, which span academic, arts, culture and faith, hobbies and games, outdoors, politics, law and music interests.
 It also acts as am umbrella organisation for eight 'associations', which exist to allow for those who self-define into any of the associations to campaign on issues that effect their student experience, as well as to provide them with a safe space to discuss their problems.

-It also runs the Kingsgate Bar and Café within the Dunelm House building.
 DurhamSU also provides room booking services at Dunelm House, used by both student groups, external groups, and the wider university.
 It also organises the Fresher's Fair at the start of the academic year and runs campaigns and lobbies for student interests with the university and wider community.
 Kingsgate Bar and Café was closed for the 2024 academic year due to monetary issues.

 DUCK (Durham University Charities Committee) is the fundraising arm of the DSU charitable organisation.
 DUCK runs events on a university and college level, including expeditions (fundraising to travel abroad), challenges (extreme events), endurance challenges, RAG raids (mass fundraising on city streets) and general events.